noi-techpark/infrastructure-v2/README.md

 - Subscribers MUST connect with `cleanStart` = false
 - ALL Subscribers in ALL pods must connect with an unique `clientId` which can't change at pod restart

-Unfortunately in the PoC, for some reason, only the last message gets replayed even if the clienct is properly configured.
-[Reference](https://camel.apache.org/components/3.18.x/paho-mqtt5-component.html)

 ## MQTT Message ACK